-- 4. OCR's transgender policy destroys the flexibility of local school administrators to deal with transgendered students on a case-by-case basis.
+- 4. Insofar as one could argue that OCR has simply "re-defined" Respondent as a male for Title IX purposes and that such a definition is reasonable, it takes the case outside of Title IX.
+If Respondent is legally "a boy," his complaint is that he is not being treated like other boys.
+Whatever that is, it cannot be sex discrimination (the only thing Title IX outlaws), since it is intra-sex.
+See infra at Section IV. - 5.
+OCR's transgender policy destroys the flexibility of local school administrators to deal with transgender students on a case-by-case basis.
 Straightjacketing principals and teachers in this manner is exceedingly unwise.
-In some cases, OCR's notion that transgendered students should use the toilets, locker rooms and showers set aside for the sex they identify with rather than the sex they are may work fine.
+In some cases, OCR's notion that transgender students should use the toilets, locker rooms and showers set aside for the sex they identify with rather than the sex they are may work fine.
 In other cases, it may be a disaster.
-Individual students-both transgender and cisgenderdiffer in their sensitivity when asked to undress or shower with someone of the opposite sex and/or gender.
+Individual students both transgender and cisgender differ in their sensitivity when asked to undress or shower with someone of the opposite sex and/or gender.
 Sometimes the best solution is to assign a transgender student to remain with members of his sex; on other occasions, assigning him to a faculty facility may be best.
 OCR's policy forecloses all but one option.
-See infra at Section IV. - 5.
-Because this case is so prominent in the public mind and strikes at a deeply rooted custom of the American people, it is important for the
+See infra at Section V.

-Court to grant the petition and vindicate the rule of law.
+- 6. OCR's policy will affect more than just toilets, locker rooms and showers.
+It will also affect overnight accommodations, athletics, and record keeping of various sorts.
+See infra at Section VI. - Because this case is so prominent in the public mind and strikes at a deeplyrooted custom of the American people, it is important for the Court to vindicate the rule of law.
 Even those who favor OCR's policy often understand that it is taking an extraordinarily aggressive stance here.
 Large numbers of Americans both oppose the policy and believe it to be an egregious overreach by OCR.
 If the policy is not reversed, thus re-channeling the impulse that led to it back into the democratic process, it will further erode the public's confidence in the rule of law.
 Without public confidence in the rule of law, the rule of law itself withers and dies.
 Americans of all ideological stripes will learn to miss it when it is gone.
-See infra at Section V.
+See infra at Section VII.